;

 Write reports conforming with the Federal Rules of Evidence, including: (1.)
 A complete statement of all opinions the witness will express and the basis and reasons for them.
 (2.)
 The facts or data considered in forming them.
 (3.)
 Any exhibits that will be used to summarize or support them.
 (4.)
 The witness’s qualifications, including a list of all publications authored in the previous 10 years.
 (5.)
 A list of all other cases in which, during the previous 4 years, the witness testified as an expert at trial or by deposition.
 (6.)
 A statement of the compensation to be paid for the study and testimony in the case.

 Understand Daubert vs. Merrell² is how expert testimony can be disqualified if it is not scientifically valid, reliably applied, or relevant and helpful to the trier of fact.
-See “Be a scientist” supra.
+See “Be a scientist” above.

 Lawyers write for a living and are usually the first reader of an expert’s written work.
 They judge the quality of the thinking based on the quality of the writing.
 In general, they are correct that the two are synonymous.
 Good experts are accurate, clear, concise, and precise.
 And we have learned that even people who CAN read at the collegiate level prefer when we use small words and short sentences.
 We have also learned that having a good team is the best way to work through complex issues and emerge with correct, clear, concise, and precise thinking and writing.